-During 2014, the Compensation Committee consisted of Messrs.
+For fiscal 2015 through the 2015 annual meeting, the Compensation Committee consisted of Messrs.
 Brooke, Buckman and Erb.
-All members of the Committee during 2014 were independent directors and none of them is or has been an employee or officer of ours.
-During 2014, none of our executive officers served on the compensation committee (or equivalent) or the board of directors of another entity whose executive officer(s) served on the Committee or the Board.
+The Board determined not to fill the vacancy on the Compensation Committee following the expiration of Dr. Brooke's term as a Class II director at the 2015 annual meeting.
+As a result, from and after the 2015 annual meeting on May 21, 2015, the Committee had two, as opposed to three, members.
+In connection with the appointment of Mr. Erb as our Chief Executive Officer and President in November 2015, Mr. Waller replaced Mr. Erb on the Compensation Committee.
+All members of the Committee during 2015 were independent directors and, other than Mr. Erb, who is no longer on the Committee, none of them is or has been an employee or officer of ours.
+During 2015, none of our executive officers served on the compensation committee (or equivalent) or the board of directors of another entity whose executive officer(s) served on the Committee or the Board.